Moniek Merkx, artistic director

 Moniek Merkx as a director

-The directing debut of Moniek Merkx was in 1987 with Pesetsky for Onafhankelijk Toneel.
-In 1989, Moniek debuted as a director for a mime company called Suver Nuver, for which she directed twelve times in the end.
+In 1989 Moniek debuted as a director for a mime company called Suver Nuver, for which she directed twelve times in the end.
 From 1994 to 2003, Moniek was associated with Theater Artemis as a regular guest director.
 There she won the Hans Snoekprijs two times.
 Among others, she has worked for Alex d’Electrique, Boogaerdt/Van der Schoot, Carrousel, Childrens Theatre Company Minneapolis, De Ploeg and Space.
-She has won the VSCD mime award in 1998, a Tony Award in 2003, and a Silver Kricket in 2006.
-Max. productions by Moniek include Lear’s Daughters, Peter Pan Was Here, Help, and Steel.
-Since 2013, Moniek has been the artistic director of Maas Theatre and Dance, where she directed City of Dreams, Nobody’s Boy, Tale of the Numbers, Rite of Spring, Ain’t Afraid, Alice in Wonderland, LOVE (Golden Cricket & nomination Mime Award) and Beauty and the beast.
-Moniek has 90 productions to her name in total.
+She has won the VSCD mime award in 1998, a Tony Award in 2003, a Silver Cricket in 2006 and 2019 and a Golden Cricket in 2017.
+Max. productions by Moniek include Lear’s Daughters (Silver Cricket), Peter Pan Was Here, Help, and Steel.
+Since 2013, Moniek has been the artistic director of Maas Theatre and Dance, where she directed City of Dreams, Nobody’s Boy, Tale of the Numbers, Rite of Spring, Ain’t Afraid, Alice in Wonderland, LOVE (Golden Cricket & nomination Mime Award), Beauty and the Beast, Party and Hello family (Silver Cricket).
+Lampie and Wild Kitchen are her newest productions.
+Moniek has almost 100 productions to her name in total.

 Moniek Merkx as a writer

 Moniek Merkx usually writes her own scripts.
-Additionally, she creates open and free adaptations of existing stories.
-She then opts for mythological figures or kids’ heroes such as Peter Pan or Remi.
+Additionally she creates open and free adaptations of existing stories.
+She then opts for mythological figures or kids’ heroes such as Peter Pan or Remi (Nobody’s Boy).
 There is also plenty of space for physical contributions, musical ideas and personal stories from the actors.
-Moniek has written 43 theatre scripts throughout her career.
+Moniek has written almost 50 theatre scripts throughout her career.
+In 2019 / 2020 she writes Lampie and The Mistress Ballet.
 Together with Dorien Folkers and Jowi Schmitz, Moniek has written a theatre guidebook for schools called First Aid in Case of Theatre.